 Stir in the chocolate.

 Roll the dough out between 2 pieces waxed paper.
-It would be slightly thicker than ¼ inch.
+It should be slightly thicker than ¼ inch.
 Use 1 or 1 ½ inch cookie cutter to cut out small cookies, or a bigger cutter for larger cookies.

 For raw cookies: lay cookies flat between parchment paper in an airtight container and refrigerate.